Augustine Steward: Career

 Steward was a Member of Parliament (MP) for Norwich in 1539 and 1547.

 Little has come to light about the commercial activity which yielded Steward his considerable wealth, but there is a reference to a venture of about 1530 in which, with his father-in-law Reginald Lytilprowe and others, he had a factor at Danzig to freight a ship to a value of 800 marks for a voyage to Great Yarmouth.
 Part of his profits went into Norfolk land: in 1530 he bought the manor of Welborne, and in 1548 the manor of Barton Buryhall, which 12 years later he settled on his son-in-law Robert Wood.

 House

 Steward lived in a house on Tombland, opposite Norwich Cathedral.

 Death

-Augustine Steward died in 1571 and was buried with his two wives within St. Peter's Church, Hungate, Norwich.
-His Will was proved in November.
+Steward died in 1571 and was buried with his two wives within St. Peter's Church, Hungate, Norwich.
+His will was proved in November.

-Children

-Augustine Steward had one son and two daughters by Alice Repps, his first wife, the widow of John Everard of Newton, Edward Steward, Faythe Steward and Elizabeth Steward.

-Children of Augustine Steward and Elizabeth Rede, his second wife: